Takeaways

 What happened to Doorman after Shark Tank?

 After Doorman’s successful Shark Tank appearance, the startup drew significant attention from other investors.
 In 2015, Doorman raised the funding needed to expand to other major cities like New York City and Chicago.
-Not to mention, their services expanded as well, including same-day deliveries and pick-up services.
+Not to mention, Doorman services expanded as well, including same-day deliveries and pick-up services.

 Meanwhile, the startup began developing relationships directly with ecommerce brands, such as Casper and Rent the Runway.
 That way, Doorman could establish a business-to-business (B2B) revenue stream and provide consumers with faster delivery options.
 Of course, the Doorman app was released for mobile phones in the same year to further benefit consumers.